Avkash/deeputil/doc/README.md

-# deeputil
-Deep Learning Utilities

-# Build & Packaging
+# DeepUtil -  Build & Packaging

+## Requirement
+  - I have tested this package with only Python 3.6 as of now.
+  - The requirements are listed into requirements.txt.

 ## Distribution
   Creating tarball:
   - $ python setup.py sdist

   Creating whl package:
   - $ python setup.py bdist_wheel

+  Installing DeepUtils on your machine:
+  - $ pip install --upgrade dist/Deeputil-0.0.1-py2.py3-none-any.whl